Chick-fil-A makes more in annual sales per restaurant being open six days a week than McDonald’s does in seven.

 That’s according to Hedgeye Risk Management Consumer Staples analyst Daniel Biolsi.

-Most people wouldn’t know that fact because Chick-fil-A is a private company and always has been since its founding by the late Samuel Truett Cathy in 1967.
+Most people wouldn’t know that fact because Chick-fil-A is a private company and always has been since its founding by Samuel Truett Cathy in 1967.

 Chick-fil-A is also one of the fastest-growing quick service restaurant chains in the U.S. with the highest customer satisfaction ratings.